RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You will debug the batch Bankdemo application.

-> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to debug applications as this feature is not supported in Enterprise Developer Connect.
+> **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application.
+Running applications is not supported in Enterprise Developer Connect.

 **Starting the Server**